jusporrer/Kalman-TD-Model/README.md

 ### Associative Learning

 The ability to learn is essential to the survival of animals.
 Two recent concepts have allowed us to have a better understanding of how this learning is occurring.
-- An agent estimates the strength of associations and tracks its uncertainty using **Bayesian principles**.
+- An agent estimates the strength of associations and tracks its uncertainty using **Bayesian principles** and embodied by the **Kalman Filter**.
-- An agent learns about long-term cumulative future reward using **Reinforcement Learning principles**.
+- An agent learns about long-term cumulative future reward using **Reinforcement Learning (RL) principles** and represented by **Temporal Difference, TD**.

-Bayesian and RL theories are derived from different (but not mutually exclusive) assumptions about the nature of the learning task (e.g. target, representation of uncertainty).
+Bayesian and RL theories are derived from different, but not exclusive, assumptions about the target and uncertainty representation of the learning task.
+The Kalman-filter learns the posterior distribution of expected immediate reward in contrast to the TD that learns a signle value of expected future reward.

+However, these two theoretical models can be brought together in the form of the **Kalman-TD Model**.

 ![alt text](https://github.com/jusporrer/PCBS-Kalman-Filter/blob/master/FIG1.JPG "Figure 1: Organizing Bayesian and reinforcement learning theories.")